Finding cheap car insurance in Alabama with a DUI: what to know

 Drivers under 21 years of age who are found to have a BAC over 0.02% receive a 30-day license suspension for first-time DUI offenses and must attend substance abuse treatment.
 They’re also responsible for paying the same fines as those over 21 years old.

-Subsequent DUI offenses by a drinker under 21 years old may have their license revoked for a longer period of time.
+Subsequent DUI offenses by a driver under 21 years old may lead to the convicted losing their license for a longer period of time.